Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-v1/readme.md

 await gapi.client.compute.disks.testIamPermissions({ project: "project", resource: "resource", zone: "zone",  });

 /*
+Updates the specified disk with the data included in the request.
+The update is performed only on selected fields included as part of update-mask.
+Only the following fields can be modified: user_license.
+*/
+await gapi.client.compute.disks.update({ disk: "disk", project: "project", zone: "zone",  });

+/*
 Retrieves an aggregated list of disk types.
 */
 await gapi.client.compute.diskTypes.aggregatedList({ project: "project",  });